-Following an extensive External Review of Governance in June 2021, the Board of Trustees have implemented the resulting Action plan and ensured a robust structure is in place for the strategic monitoring of the school's future direction.
+Following an extensive External Review of Governance in June 2021, and resulting annual strategic awaydays by the Trustees, the Board have implemented the resulting Action plan and ensured a robust structure is in place for the strategic monitoring of the school's future direction.
 A key outcome has been the creation of a 3-year plan, published on the schools website and shared with all stakeholders.
-Governors use their link roles to monitor and evaluate the implementation of this plan.
+Governors use their link roles to monitor and evaluate the implementation of this plan. (currently in the second year of the plan).